How to buy Lovisa Holdings (LOV) shares in Australia

 Lovisa Holdings share dividends

-Recently Lovisa Holdings has paid out, on average, around 150% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 3.46% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Lovisa Holdings shareholders could enjoy a 3.46% return on their shares, in the form of dividend payments.
-In Lovisa Holdings 's case, that would currently equate to about A$0.3 per share.
+Recently Lovisa Holdings has paid out, on average, around 1.6% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 3.39% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Lovisa Holdings shareholders could enjoy a 3.39% return on their shares, in the form of dividend payments.
+In Lovisa Holdings 's case, that would currently equate to about A$0.69 per share.

 Lovisa Holdings share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Lovisa Holdings 's is 2.0616.
-This would suggest that Lovisa Holdings 's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Lovisa Holdings 's is 1.806.
+This would suggest that Lovisa Holdings 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Lovisa Holdings overview

 Lovisa Holdings Limited engages in the retail sale of fashion jewelry and accessories.
 It designs, develops, sources, and merchandises fashion jewelry and accessories under the Lovisa brand name.
-As of June 28, 2020, the company operated 435 retail stores, including 41 franchise stores.
-It operated owned stores in Australia, New Zealand, Singapore, Malaysia, South Africa, the United Kingdom, France, and the United States; and franchised stores in Kuwait, the United Arab Emirates, Oman, Bahrain, Saudi Arabia, Qatar, and Vietnam.
+It operated its stores in Australia, New Zealand, Singapore, Malaysia, Hong Kong, Taiwan, South Africa, Botswana, Namibia, the United Arab Emirates, the United Kingdom, France, Luxembourg, Belgium, Germany, the Netherlands, Austria, Switzerland, the United States, Poland, Italy, Hungary, Romania, Canada, Mexico, Spain, South America, and the Middle East.
 Lovisa Holdings Limited was founded in 2010 and is based in Hawthorn, Australia.

 Frequently asked questions